 - Move from performance measurement to performance management by integrating the Balanced Scorecard into the way the organisation does business.
 Incorporating performance measurement and improvement into the existing management structure, rather than treating it as a separate program, will greatly increase the Balanced Scorecard’s long-term viability.

 Anecdotal evidence has shown that implementation of a balanced scorecard can have a mixed impact.
-Kaplan and Norton have identified two major sources of the failure of the Balanced Scorecard:
+Kaplan and Norton2 have identified two major sources of the failure of the Balanced Scorecard:

-1) Process failures are the most common and often are caused by ineffective communication within an organisation.
-These include:
+1. Process failures are the most common and often are caused by ineffective communication within an organisation.
+These include3:

 - Lack of senior management commitment